Jonah Williams (defensive lineman)

-Jonah Williams (August 17, 1995) is an American football nose tackle for the Los Angeles Rams of the National Football League (NFL).
-He played college football at Weber State.
+Jonah Williams (born August 17, 1995) is an American professional football defensive end for the New Orleans Saints of the National Football League (NFL).
+He played college football for the Weber State Wildcats.

 College career

 Williams originally signed to play college football at Weber State University, which was the only school to offer him a scholarship, in 2013 after considering offers from Boise State and Utah State to join their programs as a preferred walk-on.
 After graduating from high school, he served a Latter-Day Saint mission in São Paulo, Brazil and did not enroll at Weber State until December 2015.
-Williams was a four year starter for the Weber State Wildcats.
+Williams was a four-year starter for the Weber State Wildcats.
 He finished his collegiate career with 194 total tackles, 28 tackles for loss, and 15 sacks with three forced fumbles and three fumble recoveries in 54 games played.

 Professional career

-Los Angeles Rams
+Los Angeles Rams (first stint)

-Williams was signed by the Los Angeles Rams as an undrafted free agent following the 2020 NFL Draft on April 26, 2020.
+Williams was signed by the Los Angeles Rams as an undrafted free agent following the 2020 NFL draft on April 26, 2020.
 He was waived on September 4, 2020, during final roster cuts, and was subsequently signed to the team's practice squad one day later.
 Williams signed a reserve/futures contract with the team on January 18, 2021.

 Williams made the Rams' 53-man roster out of training camp to start the 2021 season.
 He played in eight games before being waived on November 2, 2021.

-Minnesota Vikings
+Minnesota Vikings (first stint)

 On November 3, 2021, Williams was claimed off waivers by the Minnesota Vikings, but was waived the next day after failing his physical.